 - It gives every touch point credit, without assuming they all have the same value.

 - It takes a lot of the guesswork and assumptions out of the process by using data on performance that’s collected over time.

-- It’s the revenue attribution model most likely to provide (reasonably) accurate numbers for how much each marketing activity is worth.
+- It’s the model most likely to provide (reasonably) accurate numbers for how much each marketing activity is worth.

 Cons of Statistically Inferred Revenue Attribution: